[5 MIN READ]

 It is safer to fly by plane anywhere in the world than it is to give birth in the United States.
-Last year, 589 people died worldwide because of an airline accident.
+In 2018, 589 people died worldwide because of an airline accident.
 Compare that with about 700 deaths each year among women in the U.S. as a result of pregnancy or delivery complications.
 Worldwide, more than 800 women die every day because of these complications.

 In the United States, women of color bear the brunt of these problems.
-Data released last week by the Centers for Disease Control and Prevention show that black, American Indian, and Alaska Native women are significantly more likely to die than white women, regardless of age group, education level and other factors.
+Data released by the Centers for Disease Control and Prevention show that black, American Indian, and Alaska Native women are significantly more likely to die than white women, regardless of age group, education level, and other factors.

 This is inexcusable, especially since the majority of maternal deaths are preventable.

-Seven years ago, my healthcare system, Providence St. Joseph Health, made a concerted effort to tackle this issue.
+Providence has made a concerted effort to tackle this issue.
 Our team at the Women and Children’s Institute established a firm foundation to make childbirth safer.
 Our efforts have borne fruit.
-In the last three years, just one childbirth-associate death occurred across 51 Providence St. Joseph hospitals in seven states.
+From 2016 to 2019, just one childbirth-associated death occurred across 51 Providence hospitals in seven states.
 Based on the current national average, the number of deaths should have been at least 32 for an organization this size.

 Here are five of the top steps we took, each of which can be easily adopted by any hospital or health system that cares for women during and after pregnancy.